glongo001/nosql-challenge/README.md

 - I confirmed that there was a 'establishments' collection in the database and assigned the collection to a variable name.

 ## Part 2: Update the Database
-1. I created a dictionary for the restaurant 'Penang Flavours' and inserted it in the 'establishments' colelction.
+1. I created a dictionary for the restaurant 'Penang Flavours' and inserted it in the 'establishments' collection.
 2. I found the Business Type ID for 'Restaurant/Cafe/Canteen'.
 3. I updated 'Penang Flavours' with its corresponding Business Type ID.
 4. I found the establishments in Dover and removed them from the collection.
-    - The initial number of establishments in Dover was 994, after deleting the documents it was 0.
+    - The initial number of establishments in Dover was 994, after deleting the documents in Dover were 0.
 5. I changed the latitude and longitude values in the collection that were stored as strings to decimal numbers.

 ## Part 3: Exploratory Analysis